- 15Shares

 17. Nutcracker at the Royal Opera House

-As you’ve probably guessed, Nutcracker returns this holiday season to the Royal Opera House.
-The English National Ballet’s annual Nutcracker performance is an excellent way how to celebrate a festive season in London at Christmas.
-Enjoy Tchaikovsky’s magical Nutcracker ballet – one of the greatest classical ballets, with your family over the Christmas period.
+As you’ve probably guessed, Nutcracker returns to the Royal Opera House this holiday season.
+The English National Ballet’s annual Nutcracker performance is an excellent way to celebrate the festive season in London at Christmas.
+Make sure you don’t miss Tchaikovsky’s magical Nutcracker ballet with your family during the festive period.
+It is one of the greatest classical ballets.

 18. The Love Actually filming locations

-When you think about Christmas in London, all “Love Actually” lovers think of all those romantic Christmas Classis` filming locations.
-From the pink home where Keira Knightley’s character lived, Trafalgar Square, the central court of Somerset House to Grosvenor Chapel.
+When you think about Christmas in London, all “Love Actually” lovers think of all those romantic Christmas Classics’ filming locations.
+From the pink home where Keira Knightley’s character lived, Trafalgar Square, the central court of Somerset House or Grosvenor Chapel.
 London is full of locations you’re familiar with.

 Pin Christmas in London for later!